rhiaro/questforbrothers/index.md

 "Where should I go?"

+"Stick with me," said Amalq.
+"For the time being."

+It took Tug and Amalq all morning to unload and sort their fraleaf delivery because people kept coming by to greet Amalq and most stayed to chat over some tea.
+Tug had never drunk so much tea in such a short period of time.
+Usually she would be glad of a constant flow of hot beverages, but the bay of Pah was sheltered and climbing up and down from the sled to move things around was keeping her plenty warm enough.
+The drifthounds were everywhere too, 'helping'; sprawling over the sled, lying down where Tug was about to put her foot, walking off with small bundles of fraleaf in their mouths.

+She met more new people that morning than lived in Feyi-pn na Shep hebinasawa, she was sure.
+They blurred together, names, occupations, where they were from, where Amalq had first met them.

+When the last batch of fraleaf had been taken away, Tug finally lay down across two of the sled seats, breathed an enormous sigh of relief, and relaxed her arms across her face.

+Amalq considered her sympathetically for a moment, then said: "No time for rest!
+Time to go into the city and introduce you to some people."

+"What?"
+Cried Tug.
+"You must have introduced me to everyone in Pah by now!"

+"I'm joking," Amalq laughed.
+"But we do have somewhere to go now."
+Tug took a deep breath and sat up.
+"This way."

+They headed down a narrow stepway carved from ice, then right along a sloped path that put frozen rock on their right hand sides and a sheer drop on their lefts.
+This veered right again at the bottom of the slope into a wider walkway that went deeper inside the cliff, connecting with several other routes just a little way in.
+All twelve dogs trailed after them.

+The tunnel was wide enough to walk two abreast, but they didn't because there were always people coming in the opposite direction.
+It ran mostly straight, with occasional curves and many branches off in both directions.
+Occasionally they felt a blast of air on one side or the other as a window or gap in the rock exposed the outside.

+Tug could hear and grap water up ahead.

+"Just a moment, we can't take these monsters with us," said Amalq and went left deeper into the tunnels.
+They climbed a few steps, and then entered the first of two connected round chambers.
+It was properly warm in there, and Tug at once wanted to sleep.
+Amalq grapped this.

+"You can rest here later," she said.
+"Welcome to my home!"

+"This is where you live!"
+Said Tug, aghast.
+She grapped woven hangings on the floor and all the walls; not fraleaf, something else.
+There were piles of cushions in both rooms, and a small low table at one end.
+"It's so warm!"

+"You'll find out why in a moment," said Amalq.
+She was herding the drifthounds into the second of the two rooms.
+"Here, help me with some food."

+They had eaten as soon as the sled had arrived, but after weeks of work the dogs deserved, and needed, many meals.
+Some of them curled up to sleep, but a few of them continued to buzz around Tug and Amalq.
+Tug sat on the floor, let them surround her, and petted them indiscriminately.

+"Do they all live here with you?"

+"When it suites them.
+They come and go.
+Sometimes they visit their mother.
+We can go there later, if you like."

+"That would be nice," said Tug drowsily.

+"Not yet, not yet.
+Up you get, come on!"

+Amalq led her out and back the way they had come a little way.
+They got closer to the water, and it was so warm Tug had removed her scarf and gloves already.
+They rounded a corner and entered a cavern containing a steaming pool.
+Tug could grap a whole series of them with connecting archways between. "*Now* you can relax."

+Tug followed Amalq's lead.
+They stripped off and left their clothes in a heap in the corner.
+The pool contained the hottest water Tug had ever felt in her life, and she drew back her foot in alarm.
+Amalq was already in up to her neck and drifting gently over to the other side.
+Slowly Tug lowered her foot back in and braced herself as a prickling sensation made its way up to her knees.
+She stood there for several minutes, trying to come to terms with the heat.
+The rocks underfoot were mostly smooth and slick, but small stones bit into her feet at times.
+She didn't really notice that though; the temperature of the water was occupying all sensory inputs.

+"Tug," Amalq's voice came from the far side of the cavern.
+"Try the one in the next room.
+It's not so hot."

+Tug stepped out gratefully, and walked around the side of the pool.
+To her surprise the air felt cool on her wet legs, despite being impossibly warm everywhere else.

+Indeed the second pool was more tolerable.
+At first she thought it was much different, stepping in with ease.
+But when she lowered herself past her knees it stung again, but only a little.
+There were three or four other people in there.
+They were lounging against the sides, fully relaxed.
+Tug tried to copy them.
+She found a place in the uneven rock that fit her body comfortably, propped the back of her neck against the edge, and let herself float.

+The water took away the pain of her sore feet, and aches in her back and shoulders.
+It soaked into her skin and alleviated a weariness she hadn't even realised she had.
+She sucked in deep breaths of warm air and enjoyed the feeling of floating up to the surface when her lungs were full, and gently dropping back down for her heals to bump on the bottom as she exhaled.
+She rubbed her hands all over her body, cleaning the places that felt sticky from sweat and being wrapped in the same clothes for weeks at a time.
+She dreaded having to put them back on again.
+Could she stay here forever?
+She breathed in again then lowered her whole head, including her mane of thick, matted hair, under the water.

 ## Jackann (doesn't want to leave)

 Jackann was suspicious from the moment their father had announced a change in his usual schedule.
 He hadn't asked about the contents of the letter, but Professor Emery's countenance had definitely changed when he emerged from reading it.
 Now they were sitting in the corner of the tiny tea house down the road from Lark's school.
 The sun was just up, but hidden behind thick clouds, as white as the Sea that covered the Chasm.
 Their corner was dark, therefore, but warmed by the dented metal tea pot that was almost the same size as the round table they occupied.